 Skip to main content

-Economic Empowerment Program
+Economic Empowerment

 Based on the strong culture of the Maasai tribe, especially in the areas of leadership and hierarchy, Therefore the main focus of this program is to work closely with community leadership-traditional authorities, men and youth to ensure positive recognition of women’s fundamental rights.
 Men have been involved in awareness campaigns to ensure that they support indigenous women access to leadership, decision making and access properties.
 Involvement of men is very crucial to ensure that women are empowered, while men feel obligated to support them and understanding the value of empowering women for the benefit of the entire community.
-The local and traditional authorities have also been involved to influence women participation in decision making by developing collective strategies to support and influence women participation in leadership positions.
+The local and traditional authorities have also been involved to influence women participation in decision making by developing collective strategies to support and influence women participation in leadership positions

 Future Entrepreneurs and Leaders (FuELs) Project